bolliy/ioBroker.sun2000/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* check to read additional register data of Huawei Emma
+* read additional register data of Huawei Emma

 ### 0.15.2 (2024-10-30)
 * EMMA Device was not initialized